nliaudat/esphome_ai_component/.ai/instructions.md

 2.  **ASK** the user to confirm before proceeding
 3.  **REFERENCE** the section number from this document

+### 12.10 Communication Style Directive

+- **DO NOT** add "open questions" sections in code comments.
+- Keep review output focused on findings, fixes, and actionable recommendations only.

 ---

 ## 📌 SUMMARY: NON-NEGOTIABLE RULES (Cheat Sheet)